 Regions underlain by discontinuous permafrost, such as those found in the Taiga plains of Northern Canada, are

-such as Bill Quinton of Wilfrid Laurier University, Prof. Craig's research group aims to understand the
+Bill Quinton of Wilfrid Laurier University, Prof. Craig's research group aims to understand the

 long-term trajectory of hydrologic landscape change in these areas through a combination of modelling and fieldwork.